 To make Pancakes – 3 cups baking mix, 1 egg, and 1½ cups water.
 Mix together.
 Heat a lightly oiled griddle or frying pan over medium-high heat.
 Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
 Brown on both sides and serve hot.

 - 4½ cups flour

 - 1½ tsp salt

 - Sift all dry ingredients together.

-- Cut in shortening, until it resembles course meal.
+- Cut in the shortening, until it resembles a course meal.

 - Store in airtight containers.

 - When measuring for a recipe, lightly put in the cup and level, don't pack tightly.